gastendonk/jxls-issue180-poi/README.md

 Updating JXLS from POI 4.0.1 to 4.1.0 we had a problem with change https://github.com/apache/poi/commit/1253a29

-In setFormula() the unsetting of the v attribute has been removed.
+In setCellFormula() the unsetting of the v attribute has been removed.

 ## Eclipse